Research Training Grant

 Eligibility Criteria

 Applicants must be graduate students or postdoctoral researchers who are in good standing at their home institution at the time of submission.
 Preference will be given to applicants and sponsors who are active members of SPR.
 However, all graduate students or postdocs interested in obtaining mentored training in psychophysiology are encouraged to apply.
+Applicants who have previously received a Research Training Grant are not eligible to apply again.

 Review Criteria and Tips for a Strong Proposal